-As a first-generation American, I grew up eating Indian food, but the first recipe I learned how to cook, when I was 16, was a pasta dish.
+I grew up eating Indian food, but the first recipe I learned how to cook was a pasta dish.
+I was 16.
 I scanned The Joy of Cooking for about half an hour until I found something I was confident I could make.

 The recipe was pretty simple.
 Boil orecchiette, which are medium shells.
 Steam broccoli.
 Fry sausage.
 Mix it all together and add salt, pepper, and parmesan cheese.
 Even in my novice state, it only took me about a half an hour.